millisom/GluGuide/SRS.md

 ## 1.5 Overview
-The following chapter provides an overview of this project including the vision and Overall Use Case Diagram.
+The following chapter provides an overview of this project, including the vision and the Overall Use Case Diagram.
 The third chapter, Requirements Specification, offers further details on the specific requirements related to functionality, usability, and design parameters.
 Lastly, there is a chapter that provides additional supporting information.

 # 2. Overall Description
-The Web Application GluGuide is a platform designed to help  with gestational diabetes.
-The webapp offers information and interactive features to help users manage their condition.
-The core functions of the webapp include educational Resources, a meal planning tool, a blood sugar tracker and exercise guides.
-The primary users are pregnant individuals, caregivers and partners and healthcare providers.
-Given the sensitive nature of health data, the webapp must adhere to strict data privacy laws to protect user information.
+The web application GluGuide is a platform designed to assist users with gestational diabetes.
+The web app offers information and interactive features to help users manage their condition.
+The core functions of the web app include educational resources, a meal planning tool, a blood sugar tracker, and exercise guides.
+The primary users are pregnant individuals, caregivers, partners, and healthcare providers.
+Given the sensitive nature of health data, the web app must adhere to strict data privacy laws to protect user information.
 It is assumed that users have access to a stable internet connection.
-The platform's effectiveness relies on the user to track their health data.
+The platform's effectiveness relies on users tracking their health data.
 By addressing these points, GluGuide aims to be a comprehensive, user-friendly, and secure platform that empowers pregnant individuals to manage their condition effectively.

 The following picture shows the overall use case diagram of our software.
 (Add here use case diagram)